Reading time

 Necessary Documents

-- Tourist Visa (VOA): 30 days, extendable to 60 days at immigration.
+- Tourist Visa (VOA / e-VOA, index B1): 30 days, extendable once to 60 days.
 Ideal for initial reconnaissance, but illegal for long stays.

 - KITAP: Permanent permit after several KITAS, valid for 5 years renewable indefinitely.

 Consult an immigration agent like Indoned Consultancy to avoid refusals.
-In 2025, penalties for overstaying are more severe (up to 1 million IDR/day).
+In 2026, penalties for overstaying remain severe (1 million IDR/day, deportation beyond 60 days).
 Apply via the Indonesian embassy or online at evisa.imigrasi.go.id.

 Vaccinations and Health